 The ability to alter properties of nanocrystals by varying their structural characteristics (such as size, shape, surface morphology, and surface chemistry) paves the way for a variety of nanomaterials applications.
 We develop synthetic routes for shape-controlled nanocrystals and study their growth mechanisms to further expand nanochemistry synthetic toolbox.

 Catalysts based on shape-controlled nanocrystals offer unsurpassed control over the arrangement of atoms on their surface to produce efficient catalytic active sites for industrially important catalytic processes.
-Due to new advances in synthetic procedures yielding shape specific nanocrystals, now it is an exciting and rewarding time for the design of the next generation of highly efficient catalysts to achieve lower production costs and sustainable use of rare materials.
-We study the effects of composition, size, shape, surface defects, and surface chemistry of shaped nanocrystals to gain a fundamental understanding of the structure – catalytic performance relationship in nanocatalysis.
+We study the effects of composition, size, shape, surface defects, and surface chemistry of shaped nanocrystals to gain a fundamental understanding of their structure – catalytic performance relationship and structural stability in catalytic reactions.

 Reaction and reactor design

-To maximize the performance of the catalysts and achieve carbon dioxide conversion scalability for industrial implementation, we also work on the general design of a scalable test reactor platform for subsequent reaction development, that will be achieved by utilizing device concepts from fuel cells and flow batteries with divided electrochemical compartments to help overcome the critical CO2 solubility issue and mass transport limitation.
+To maximize the performance of the catalysts and achieve carbon dioxide conversion scalability for industrial implementation, we also work on the electrolyzer design utilizing device concepts from fuel cells and flow batteries with divided electrochemical compartments to help overcome the critical CO2 solubility issue and mass transport limitation.